Chapter 1

 Kafarov laughed, slapping his leg.
 “What did I tell you?
 A new life.”

-“No,” said Rosenthal.
-“Your work with nanotechnology will be applied to a new initiative that has no military application.
-It is for medical purposes.
+“Your work with nanotechnology,” Rosenthal said.
+“We want to apply it to a new initiative that has no military application.
+It is for medical purposes.”

 Pyotr frowned.
 “My work is in chemical nanotechnology for weapons of mass destruction,” he said.
 “How does that fit with bettering mankind?”

-Kafarov laughed even harder, making Pyotr feel movement in his seat.
-He shook his head and stared at a frosty pattern on the window.
+Pyotr looked out the window.
+All he saw was a frost pattern on the window.
 Who had put Kafarov up to this?
 He wouldn’t risk his position, and possibly his life, on something not yet sanctioned by Putin’s government.
-Perhaps, Rosenthal had made him an offer for a new life in America too?
+Perhaps Rosenthal had made him an offer for a new life in America, too?

-Pyotr looked through frosty lace draping the window.
-He had heard these things before.
+Pyotr turned his gaze back to Rosenthal.
+He had heard such promises before.
 Rosenthal represented nothing more than the government that currently enslaved him.
-“I can’t help you,” Pyotr said.
+“I can’t help you,” he said.

-Pyotr murmured another apology, opened the door, and stepped into the snowy street.
+Pyotr murmured an apology, opened the door, and stepped into the snowy street.
 Kafarov rebuked him by slamming the door closed.

-“Pyotr, why do you do work that destroys?”
-The words whispered in his ear as she lay beside him.
+“Pyotr, why do you do work that destroys?” she said.

 She put a finger to his lips.
 “One day,” she said, closing her eyes.
 “One day, Pyotr.
 You will not have such an excuse.
 You will stop being afraid.”
 She replaced her finger on his lips with her own.
 Pulling away from the kiss, she whispered.
 “I will be glad to see that.”